WROtecnomelens/WRO-CEDES2026/README.md

 2 servo motors → One is used to control the steering direction of the vehicle, while the other supports and adjusts the position of the HuskyLens for better vision and tracking.→sm s23009s and

-Structure and materials
-Software

-[DESCRIBE THE PROGRAMMING PART]

-Include:

-Programming language
-Main logic (how it works)
-Important algorithms
-Building Instructions
+Objectives

 The development of our autonomous vehicle was done in different stages so we could organize our work better and improve the robot step by step.

 First, we read the official WRO Future Engineers rules and looked at previous projects to understand what our robot needed to do.
 We identified the main objectives: driving autonomously, detecting obstacles, making turns correctly, and reacting to different situations during the competition.

 For the mechanical design, we used Autodesk Fusion 360 to design the chassis, sensor supports, steering parts, and other pieces of the car.
 We wanted the vehicle to be resistant .
-After designing the parts, we used a 3D printer and a laser cutter to manufacture them and then assembled the chassis.
+After designing the parts, we used a 3D printer and a laser cutter to manufacture them and then assembled the chassis.that was a hard task because we had to repeat the direction system twice

 At the same time, other team members worked on the electronics.
 Before connecting everything physically, we used Tinkercad to simulate the circuit and avoid mistakes.